How to Reduce Financial Stress | 9 Actionable ways

 Recognising Signs of Financial Stress

+The first steps towards being able to reduce financial stress is recognising it.
 Facing money struggles can really impact someone psychologically and emotionally.
 Financial stress is sadly common, affecting millions of people, and it can show up in different ways:

 • Constant worrying or intrusive thoughts about your finances.